This tutorial demonstrates how to generate a particle_dataset in Relion using cryojax

 )

-potential_integrator = cxs.FourierSliceExtraction(interpolation_order=1)
+potential_integrator = cxs.FourierSliceExtraction()

-potential, potential_integrator = args
+potential, potential_integrator = constant_args

 structural_ensemble = cxs.SingleStructureEnsemble(

-potential, relion_particle_parameters.pose
+potential, particle_parameters["pose"]

 )